Beef Taco Wrap Recipe

 Well, that is a difficult question because we actually love both.

-We just find these soft tacos with tortillas a little bit easier to eat with your hands, as the hard corn shells always seem to break, leaving half the taco filling on the floor!
+We just find these soft tacos with tortillas a little bit easier to eat with your hands.
+The hard corn shells always seem to break, leaving half the taco filling on the floor!
 This is of course the last thing anyone wants!
 No one likes to waste good food!

 Traditional Mexican Tacos